KannaramMeghana24/AI-Powered-Resume-Screening-And-Ranking-System/README.md

 # AI-Powered Resume Screening And Ranking System

 ## Overview
+This project is a Streamlit-based web application that ranks resumes based on their relevance to a given job description using TF-IDF vectorization and cosine similarity.
 This project automates the process of resume screening by ranking resumes based on predefined criteria using Natural Language Processing (NLP) and Machine Learning (ML) techniques.
-It helps recruiters efficiently shortlist candidates by scoring resumes according to their relevance to a job description.

 ## Objectives
 - Automate the resume screening process to save time and effort.